Here’s a quick question for you:

 - Collaboration features for teams

-Piktochart is a web-based design application that lets you create professional-looking infographics, posters, reports, flyers, social media graphics, and presentations using a simple drag-and-drop interface.
+Piktochart is a web-based design application that lets you create professional-looking presentations, infographics, posters, reports, flyers, social media graphics using a simple drag-and-drop interface.

-Like PowerPoint, Piktochart offers a wide range of templates for themes and topics to suit needs for marketing and sales, financial forecasts and performance, investor pitches, and more from creating dynamic presentations.
+Like a PowerPoint presentation, Piktochart offers a wide range of templates for themes and topics to suit needs for marketing and sales, financial forecasts and performance, investor pitches, and more from creating dynamic presentations.

 For new users or those who want to design and share presentations from scratch, check out the platform’s Help Center, Video Tutorials, and Blog, all of which offer a wealth of resources on Piktochart and general design topics.

-Free business users will have access to plenty of design key features on a completely free basis, but more can be unlocked if you get a paid plan.
+Free business users will have access to plenty of design key features on a completely free basis, but more can be unlocked if you get a paid plan for more customization options.

 The Pro Team plan allows teams to work on shared presentations and consolidate projects.